 In its opinion on the draft NGA Recommendation BEREC stressed that regulatory certainty and consistency are crucial in order to foster a competitive environment for long-term investment in NGA.
 This follows the view that competition between independent infrastructures should be the primary target for sustainable competition.
-During 2011 the work has been continued on following the various implementations in the Member States.
-BEREC will keep track of NGA roll out and has already committed to deepen its analysis so as to better understand the rationale for differences in national implementations; and will extend its analysis as further national decisions are taken.
-As additional result the various access models shall be looked at and in the long-term lead to recommendations or guidelines for the access procedures and models.
-This work is related to updating the CP on Wholesale Broadband Access and Unbundled local loop.
+During 2011 the work has continued on following the various implementations in the Member States.
+BEREC will keep track of NGA roll out and has already committed to deepen its analysis so as to better understand the rationale for differences in national implementations.
+This analysis will be extended as further national decisions are taken.
+As additional result various access models will be looked at, and this, in the long-term will lead to recommendations of best practices or guidelines for the access procedures and models.
+This work is related to the forthcoming update of the Common Positions on Wholesale Broadband Access and Unbundled local loop.